mphahleledk-sys/Bright-Coffee-Shop-Sales-/README.md

 4.2Dashboad Excel  or Power Bi

 SUMMARY OF ANALYSIS
--Product that generate most Sales is Coffee at R269K  -  39% Followed by Tea R196K @ 28%
+-Product that generate most Sales is Coffee at R269K -  39% ,followed by Tea R196K @ 28%
 -More sales peak up in the month of April and June is the highest @ R166K -Hells Kitchen has the highest sales in the last 6 months  R236k @ 33,84% -More sales  peak up at 7:00-10:00 and start dropping